LGBTQ rights in Laos: Living conditions

 In 2013, the United States Department of State reported that "societal discrimination based on sexual orientation and against persons with HIV/AIDS" was prevalent.
-LGBT life in Laos has been described as "invisible", though has seen increased visibility in recent years.
-The Government of Laos has also taken steps in recent years to include gay men and transgender people in its National Strategy And Action Plan for HIV/AIDS prevention.

 Theravada Buddhism is the most predominant religion in Laos.
 LGBT activist Anan Bouapha has stated, "Many people might think that Laos is conservative and extremely close-minded when it comes to LGBT issues.
 Realistically, our culture and mentality seem to be quite open-minded to people from all walks of life.
 I have seen many transgender people wearing traditional costumes to temples, attending traditional ceremonies and some gay students expressing [their] identity among [their] peers and teachers."